Edern76/Scavenging_Expansion/README.md

 - A new hostile faction made of scavengers, helped by their animals clad in their scrap armors such as the deadly Armored Megaspider
 - Refining of mechanoids scraps into alloys, allowing for the fabrication of better gear.
+- New scavenging themed events to spice up gameplay.
-- A new Scavenger Ideology meme, allowing you to craft said gear at a new crafting table, but restricting research speed to either "None" or "Very Low"
+- A new Scavenger Ideology meme, allowing you to craft said gear at a new crafting table, but restricting research speed to either "None" or "Very Low".

 ## Compatibilty